If you’re a part of the 61% of companies who didn’t create a business budget in the past year, now is certainly the time to start.

 4. Prepare For the Unexpected

-Just as you’ve (hopefully!) built up a, you should also create one for your business.
+Just as you’ve (hopefully!) built up a personal emergency fund, you should also create one for your business.

 Of course, if you truly cannot afford to create an emergency fund at this time, you may want to consider taking out a business loan.